 Campylobacter Infection in Children

 Campylobacter is a bacterium that can cause a mild to serious intestinal infection called campylobacteriosis.
-Symptoms often include cramping, diarrhea, abdominal pain, and fever.
+Symptoms often include cramping, diarrhea, belly pain, and fever.

 Facts about campylobacteriosis

 Campylobacter is more common in summer than in winter.
-A person typically gets the infection by eating or coming in contact with raw meat, usually chicken.
+A person typically gets the infection by eating or coming in contact with raw meat, usually chicken, that contains the organism.
 It can also be picked up by drinking contaminated water or unpasteurized dairy products.
-Another common source of transmission is contact with infected feces from pets like cats, puppies, birds, hamsters, and others.
+Another common way to get the infection is by contact with infected feces from pets like cats, puppies, birds, hamsters, and others.